LikeCarter/blacklithium/content/posts/2020-02-13-visualizing-the-sudden-jump-in-coronavirus-2019-ncov-cases.md

 ---
 ## What is going on with the Coronavirus?

-Inconsistent numbers are being [reported](https://www.nytimes.com/2020/02/12/health/coronavirus-cases-china.html) by health officials at the centre of the outbreak.
-On February 11, the number of new confirmed cases slowed and the Dow closed at a [record](https://www.wsj.com/articles/global-stocks-rise-as-optimism-prevails-11581503200).
-But only a day later, health officials in Hubei province confirmed 14,840 new infections.
-The total number of confirmed cases in Hubei Province is now 48,206.
-In response, the CCP [ousted](https://www.wsj.com/articles/china-ousts-top-official-in-coronavirus-outbreaks-epicenter-11581568911) the party secretaries of Hubei province and Wuhan.
+Health officials in Hubei (centre of the outbreak) are reporting inconsistent [numbers](https://www.nytimes.com/2020/02/12/health/coronavirus-cases-china.html).
+On February 11, the number of confirmed cases showed signs of levelling off and the Dow Jones closed at a [record](https://www.wsj.com/articles/global-stocks-rise-as-optimism-prevails-11581503200).
+But only a day later, health officials confirmed 14,840 new infections in Hubei – the total number of is now 48,206.
+In response, the CCP [ousted](https://www.wsj.com/articles/china-ousts-top-official-in-coronavirus-outbreaks-epicenter-11581568911) the party secretaries of Hubei and Wuhan.

 So what is really happening?